-Ingo Michels explains the details of the Solid-Exceed project, outlining the activities that will take place between 2020 and 2024.
+Ingo Michels explains the details of the Solid-Exceed project, outlining the activities that will take place between 2020 and 2024, and focusing on the four goals of the project:

 Lectures delivered by Heino Stöver on Monday, 26 October, as part of the SOLID October School 2020